shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ### 4.2.
 Spatial analysis

-The highest concentration of SuperLender customers are located in the state of Lagos, as may be seen in Figure~\ref{4.fig.spatial}(a), while older customers are typically located in the Zamfara, Jigawa, Yobe and Taraba states, as illustrated in Figure~\ref{4.fig.spatial}(b).
-As may be seen in Figure~\ref{4.fig.spatial}(c), the highest average loan amounts are observed from customers living in the Kebbi, Yobe and Adamawa states while the largest proportion of customers who default on their loans are located in the Ogun, Lagos, Osun, Ekiti, Ondo, Edo and Nassarawa states, as illustrated in Figure~\ref{4.fig.spatial}(d).
+The highest concentration of SuperLender customers are located in the state of Lagos, as may be seen in Figure 3(a), while older customers are typically located in the Zamfara, Jigawa, Yobe and Taraba states, as illustrated in Figure 3(b).
+As may be seen in Figure 3(c), the highest average loan amounts are observed from customers living in the Kebbi, Yobe and Adamawa states while the largest proportion of customers who default on their loans are located in the Ogun, Lagos, Osun, Ekiti, Ondo, Edo and Nassarawa states, as illustrated in Figure 3(d).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/blog/blog8.7.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(a)
+	<center>(a)</center>
 	{% include figure.html path="assets/img/blog/blog8.9.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(c)
+	<center>(c)</center>
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/blog/blog8.8.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(b)
+	<center>(b)</center>
 	{% include figure.html path="assets/img/blog/blog8.10.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(d)
+	<center>(d)</center>
     </div>
 </div>
 <div class="caption">
-    <em>Figure 3:</em> Choropleth plots showing (a)~the number of customers, (b)~the average age of customer, (c)~the average loan amount and (d)~the average proportion of loan defaults per county in Nigeria.
+    <em>Figure 3:</em> Choropleth plots showing (a) the number of customers, (b) the average age of customer, (c) the average loan amount and (d) the average proportion of loan defaults per county in Nigeria.
 </div>

 ### 4.3.
 Temporal analysis

-As may be seen in Figure~\ref{4.fig.temporal}(a), the total number of loans issued by SuperLender has drastically increased over the years.
-Moreover, the average number of customers defaulting on their loans has steadily decreased since May 2016, as illustrated in Figure~\ref{4.fig.temporal}(b).
-It is also interesting to note that the average amount that SuperLender lends, as shown in Figure~\ref{4.fig.temporal}(c), drastically increased in August 2016.
-This was accompanied by a sudden increase in the average interest charged on their loans, as may be seen in Figure~\ref{4.fig.temporal}(d).
+As may be seen in Figure 4(a), the total number of loans issued by SuperLender has drastically increased over the years.
+Moreover, the average number of customers defaulting on their loans has steadily decreased since May 2016, as illustrated in Figure 4(b).
+It is also interesting to note that the average amount that SuperLender lends, as shown in Figure 4(c), drastically increased in August 2016.
+This was accompanied by a sudden increase in the average interest charged on their loans, as may be seen in Figure 4(d).
 These observations suggest that SuperLender has improved their operations considerably since the end of 2016 and are continuing to grow as a digital lending company in Nigeria.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/blog/blog8.11.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(a)
+	<center>(a)</center>
 	{% include figure.html path="assets/img/blog/blog8.12.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(c)
+	<center>(c)</center>
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/blog/blog8.13.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(b)
+	<center>(b)</center>
 	{% include figure.html path="assets/img/blog/blog8.14.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-	(d)
+	<center>(d)</center>
     </div>
 </div>
 <div class="caption">
-    <em>Figure 4:</em> Time series plots showing (a)~the number of loans issued by SuperLender, (b)~the average number of loan defaults, (c)~the average amount lended and (d)~the average interest per loan from March 2016 to June 2017.
+    <em>Figure 4:</em> Time series plots showing (a) the number of loans issued by SuperLender, (b) the average number of loan defaults, (c) the average amount lended and (d) the average interest per loan from March 2016 to June 2017.
 </div>

 ***